dan-maks/dare.io-pbl/Project7.md

       $ git clone https://github.com/darey-io/tooling.git

-Check the content of the repository
+Check the content of the repository.

        $ ls